Chile Chicken and Noodles

 - Mix green chiles, sweet and sour sauce, water, soy sauce, sriracha, and 2 cloves minced garlic together in a large bowl.
 Add chicken and stir to coat.
 Cover bowl with plastic wrap and marinate chicken in refrigerator for at least 30 minutes to 24 hours.

 - Bring a large pot of lightly salted water to a boil.
 Prepare an ice bath (large bowl of ice-cold water) to have nearby.

 - Blanch carrots in boiling water for 30 seconds; remove carrots with a slotted spoon and plunge into the ice bath to stop cooking process.
 Blanch broccoli in the water for 30 seconds to 1 minute; transfer immediately to the ice bath.
 Once carrots and broccoli are completely cooled, drain.

 - Bring a small pot of water to a boil; add ramen noodles and cook until al dente, about 90 seconds.
 Drain noodles.

 - Heat a wok over high heat.
-Pour the chicken and marinade into the hot wok; cook, stirring constantly, until the chicken is browned completely, about 5 minutes.
+Pour chicken and marinade into the hot wok; cook, stirring constantly, until the chicken is cooked through, about 5 minutes.
 Transfer chicken and sauce to a clean bowl and return wok to high heat.

 - Heat vegetable oil in the wok.
 Stir onion, soy sauce, and 1 clove minced garlic together with the hot oil; cook until fragrant, about 30 seconds.
 Add noodles to the onion mixture; cook while keeping noodles moving continually for 2 minutes.
-Return chicken and sauce to the work; stir.
+Return chicken and sauce to the wok; stir.
 Add carrots and broccoli, stir, and sauté until hot, another 1 to 2 minutes.